playcanvas/developer.playcanvas.com/content/en/user-manual/physics/calling-ammo.md

 You can find a project that implements all of the constraint types from ammo.js [here][3].

-You could access the ammo.js API to implements additional things like:
+You can access the ammo.js API to implement additional things like:

 * Compound collision shapes
 * Soft body simulation